Yalova: Ancient Yalova

 The first settlement in the region dates back to the Prehistoric Period, in around 3000 BC.
 The Hittites ruled the region in the 21st century BC, followed by the Phrygians in the 13th century BC, and then the Greeks in the archaic, classical and Hellenistic eras.
 The region was conquered by the Romans in 74 BC.
 After the fall of the Roman Empire, it became part of the Byzantine Empire.

-In Antiquity and for most of the Middle Ages, the town was known as Pylae or Pylai (Πύλαι), which is Greek for "gates" since it was positioned at the start of one of the main routes to Asia for anyone crossing the Sea of Marmara into Bithynia from Europe.
+In Antiquity and for most of the Middle Ages, the town was known as Pylai (Πύλαι), which is Greek for "gates", since it was positioned at the start of one of the main routes to Asia for anyone crossing the Sea of Marmara into Bithynia from Europe.

 Middle Ages

-In the Byzantine period the town retained some its importance due to its geographic location, and emperors frequently used it as a disembarkation point from Constantinople.
+In the Byzantine period the town retained importance due to its geographic location, and emperors frequently used it as a disembarkation point from Constantinople.
 Thus Emperor Heraclius landed here in 622, at the beginning of his counter-offensive against the Persians, and Romanos IV Diogenes did the same in 1071, on his way to the Battle of Manzikert.
 In the 9th century, the town was also the site of one of the beacons that transmitted news from the frontier with the Abbasid Caliphate, and contained an imperial hostel for travellers.
 In the late 10th century, however, Leo of Synada described Pylae as little more than a village, where cattle, horses, pigs and other animals were gathered to be shipped to Constantinople.

 After their victory at Manzikert, the town and surrounding district were raided by the Seljuk Turks but soon recovered.
-In 1147 Greek refugees from Phrygia were settled here.
+In 1147 Greek refugees from Phrygia settled here.
 In a 1199 charter of privileges granted to Venetian merchants, it is listed as a separate fiscal district (episkepsi) along with neighbouring Pythia Therma, and it was a separate province by the time of the Fourth Crusade (1204).
 Following the fall of Constantinople to the Crusaders, Pylae formed part of the Empire of Nicaea, and served as the main port for Nicaea itself.
-Pylae remained in Byzantine hands until ca. 1302, when Turkish attacks intensitied, forcing much of the population to abandon it and seek refuge in the Princes' Islands.
+Pylae remained in Byzantine hands until ca. 1302, when Turkish attacks intensified, forcing much of the population to abandon it and seek refuge in the Princes' Islands.